-Witness Maness noted in his testimony that although the test period in the Company's most recent general rate case in Sub 1142 was January 1, 2016 through December 31, 2016, the Agreement and Stipulation of Partial Settlement agreed to between the Public Staff and the Company in that proceeding included updated revenues that reflected changes in the number of customers and, for the residential class, changes in weather-normalized usage per customer through October 31, 2017.
+Witness Maness noted in his testimony that although the test period in the Company's most recent general rates case in Docket No. E-2, Sub 1142 ("Sub 1142") was January 1, 2016 through December 31, 2016, the Agreement and Stipulation of Partial Settlement agreed to between the Public Staff and the Company in that proceeding included updated revenues that reflected changes in the number of customers and, for the residential class, changes in weather-normalized usage per customer through October 31, 2017.
+(Tr. at 195-196.)